Demo

 Meticulous verification of every user's digital identity seamlessly aligns with the stringent demands of zero trust, ensuring access is granted only after stringent verification.

-The five robust discovery methods utilized by Zluri encompass Single Sign-On (SSO) or Identity Provider (IDP) integrations, financial systems integration, direct integrations, browser extensions, and desktop agents.
+The nine robust discovery methods utilized by Zluri encompass MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).
 This strategic blend of methodologies provides a holistic understanding of the SaaS ecosystem, facilitating proactive management and optimization.

 Multi-Factor Authentication (MFA): Zluri aligns with the zero trust framework by integrating a comprehensive suite of MFA methods.
 By leveraging biometric authentication, one-time passwords (OTPs), and context-based verification, Zluri's MFA implementation reinforces the Zero Trust approach.